- Search The Registry

 - My Account

 A group of Black men attacked him on the streets of Crown Heights after the accident.
 Witnesses said the men shouted, "Get the Jew!" as one of them stabbed Rosenbaum.
-The 29-year-old Melbourne scholar bled to death the following day from an injury that went undetected in the hospital emergency room.
-Sentencing in the case took place in March, 1998.
+The 29-year-old Melbourne scholar died the following day from an undetected injury in the hospital emergency room.
+Sentencing in the case took place in March 1998.